Sunday 19 July 4 pm (please note time)

 or watch the recording on YouTube

-Fenella Humphreys, winner of the 2023 BBC Music Magazine Premiere Recording Award, has attracted critical admiration and audience acclaim with the grace and intensity of her remarkable performances.
-With her playing described in the press as “alluring”, “unforgettable” and “a wonder”, Fenella is one of the UK's most established and versatile violinists, having also won the 2018 BBC Music Magazine Instrumental Award.
-She enjoys a busy career combining chamber music with solo work, performing in the most prestigious venues around the world and is frequently broadcast on the BBC, Classic FM, Scala Radio and international radio stations.
-Fenella performs widely as a soloist.
-Her recent album of Sibelius' solo works with BBC National Orchestra of Wales and George Vass has been featured in BBC Radio 3's Building a Library, Gramophone Magazine's Guide to the Concerto, and was Album of the Week on Scala Radio.
-BBC Music Magazine has written of the recording: “it takes an unusually fine artist to be able to bridge the two extremes.
-Fenella Humphreys's playing is a genuine revelation in the way it brings out the music's dark and introspective qualities, with no shortage of technical panache meanwhile.”
-Her 2024 album, Prism on Rubicon Classics was chosen as BBC Music Magazine's Instrumental Choice Album for June 2024, and Gramophone Magazine advised "when each piece moves to the next with such an organic, spell-holding flow, you're missing out if you don't listen end to end."
-Also released in 2024, her recording of Adrian Sutton's Violin Concerto with BBC Philharmonic and Michael Seal was chosen as BBC Music Magazine's Orchestral Choice Album, with the Strad Magazine writing “Humphreys brings her endlessly unfurling violin lines taut, silvery weightlessness.”
+Fenella Humphreys, winner of BBC Music Magazine Awards in 2025, 2023 and 2018, has attracted critical admiration and audience acclaim with the grace and intensity of her remarkable performances.
+She performs widely as a soloist.
+Her recent album of Sibelius' solo works with BBC National Orchestra of Wales has been featured in BBC Radio 3's Building a Library and Gramophone Magazine's Guide to the Concerto.
+BBC Music Magazine wrote of the recording: “Fenella Humphreys's playing is a genuine revelation in the way it brings out the music's dark and introspective qualities, with no shortage of technical panache.”
+Her 2024 album, Prism on Rubicon Classics was chosen as BBC Music Magazine's Instrumental Choice Album for June 2024, and Gramophone Magazine advised "when each piece moves to the next with such an organic, spell-holding flow, you're missing out if you don't listen end to end.”
+Also released in 2024, her Chandos recording of Adrian Sutton's Violin Concerto with BBC Philharmonic and Michael Seal won BBC Music Magazine's 2025 Premiere Award, with the Strad Magazine writing “Humphreys brings her endlessly unfurling violin lines taut, silvery weightlessness.”
 The concerto was written for her in 2023, and premiered at the Southbank Centre with the RPO.
-For the launch of Apple Music Classical in April 2023, Fenella was one of a handful of artists invited to record a ‘Classical Session' at home, alongside Daniel Barenboim, Beatrice Rana and Gautier Capuçon.
-Fenella plays on a beautiful G.B.
+Artist in Residence at Wigmore Hall for the 2025/6 season, Fenella has been enjoying premieres of new works by Sally Beamish, Tom Coult, Stephen McNeff and Anna Berg as well as performances with orchestras including CBSO and London Mozart Players.Fenella plays on a beautiful G.B.
 Guadagnini violin kindly on loan from Jonathan Sparey.

 Viv McLean was described by Le Monde as "possessing the genius one finds in those that know how to forget themselves", since winning First Prize at the Maria Canals International Piano Competition in Barcelona, British pianist Viv McLean has performed in all the major venues in the UK, as well as throughout Europe, Japan, Australia & the USA.
 He has performed concertos with orchestras such as the Royal Philharmonic Orchestra, Philharmonia Orchestra, London Philharmonic Orchestra, English Chamber Orchestra, Halle Orchestra, BBC Concert Orchestra, National Symphony Orchestra, Sinfonia Viva, Orchestra of the Swan & the Northern Chamber Orchestra, under the baton of such conductors as Daniel Harding, John Wilson, Wayne Marshall, Christopher Warren-Green, Owain Arwell Hughes, Carl Davis, Chloe Van Soederstede, Rebecca Miller & Marvin Hamlisch.
 Viv often plays with the Adderbury Ensemble and has also collaborated with groups such as the Leopold String Trio, Ensemble 360, the Ysaye Quartet, the Sacconi String Quartet, members of the Elias, Allegri, Carducci & Tippett Quartets, as well as with artists such as Natalie Clein, Fenella Humphreys, Daniel Hope, Lawrence Power, David Le Page, Adrian Brendel & Mary Bevan.
 Viv has appeared at many festivals including the International Beethoven Festival in Bonn, the Festival des Saintes in France, Vinterfestspill i Bergstaden in Norway & Cheltenham International Festival in the UK.He has recorded for labels such as Sony, Naxos, Nimbus, Signum Classics, Lyrita, Stone Records, RPO Records & ICSM Records and has also recorded regularly for BBC Radio 3, as well as for radio in Germany, France, Australia, Norway & Poland.